 Step-by-step export guide

-If the UK leaves the EU without an agreement on 31 October 2019, the “no deal” or “hard Brexit” scenario, then UK & EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK & EU in the same way that already applies for goods exported to outside the EU.
+When the Transition period ends on 31 December 2020 then UK & EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK & EU in the same way that already applies for goods exported to outside the EU.

-This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK & EU in the event that the UK leaves the EU without an agreement, or if the UK leaves the EU and customs procedures are applicable (i.e. no Customs Union).
+This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK & EU from 1 January 2021.

-The guide is for advice and guidance only and is not intended to cover all products and eventualities.
+The guide is for advice and guidance only and is not intended to cover all products, situations and eventualities.
+Some areas may change in the coming weeks and businesses are advised to closely monitor relevant Government and Customs sources, many of which can be found in the useful links page.

 2) Complete and send a Power of Attorney